0xpatrickdev/agoric-vault-collateral-proposal/README.md

 ## Summary

 This repositrory contains code and instructions for submitting a [`swingset.CoreEval`](https://docs.agoric.com/guides/coreeval/) proposal to the [Agoric](https://github.com/Agoric/agoric-sdk/) blockchain.
-CoreEval is a special type of governance proposal that executes code after a pasing vote.
+CoreEval is a special type of governance proposal that executes code after a passing vote.

 Specifically, this is a proposal for adding `stATOM` as a collateral type to [Inter Protocol](https://github.com/Agoric/agoric-sdk/tree/master/packages/inter-protocol) Vaults.
 See the [community discussion](https://community.agoric.com/t/onboard-statom-as-collateral/410) for more details.

 This proposal can easily be adapted for other collerateral types, and should serve as a reference for future proposals.
+You can see a demo and discussion of this code recorded during developer [office hours](https://github.com/Agoric/agoric-sdk/discussions/8240).

 ## Preqrequisites